Saatvik-Lochan/WebGestureCapture/README.md

 You're encouraged to fork this project to add features relevant to your project.
 The project has [JSDoc](https://jsdoc.app/) annotations that your IDE should detect for ease of development.

+Take a look at `/src/main.ts` and `/src/demonstration/main.ts` for a basic template on how to use the other VR functionality the project provides.